jyoo/jyoo.dev/src/posts/2020-10-27-deploying-static-websites-with-nuxtjs-on-aws-s3-github-actions.md

 Enter index.html for both "Index document" and "Error document," and click the save button.

 ### Granting Public Access
 NOTE: Granting public access to a S3 bucket is not a recommended approach for security reasons.
 This tutorial focuses on providing information of hosting an app on S3.
-Using CloudFront & S3 together and setting up security configuration is desired.
+Using CloudFront & S3 together and setting up security configuration are desired.

 Visit the "Permissions" section, and click the "edit" button.
 Toggle off the checkbox of "Block all public access" and enter confirm to proceed.

 ![Public access](../images/2020-10-27-aws-s3-access.png)

 ### yarn generate
 To deploy the app on S3, we need to do `yarn generate` first.
 Go to the working directory on the Terminal, and enter `yarn generate` to create a `dist` folder.